ZiadMansourM/cmps446/dev-docs/docs/image-classification/glassy.md

 x_train = tf.keras.utils.normalize(x_train, axis=1)
 x_test = tf.keras.utils.normalize(x_test, axis=1)
 ```
+These lines normalize the image data within the range 0-1, which can lead to improved training efficiency and model convergence.
+See [What is Feature Scaling & Why is it Important in Machine Learning?](https://towardsdatascience.com/what-is-feature-scaling-why-is-it-important-in-machine-learning-2854ae877048#:~:text=Feature%20scaling%20is%20the%20process,need%20to%20perform%20feature%20scaling.) or [All about Feature Scaling.](https://towardsdatascience.com/all-about-feature-scaling-bcc0ad75cb35)

 ```python
 assert x_train.dtype == "float64"
 assert x_test.dtype == "float64"
 ```
+Post-normalization, these assertions confirm that the data types of the training and test inputs are now floating-point numbers.

 ```python
 model = tf.keras.models.Sequential()